arcanis/clipanion/README.md

 ## Validation

-Concierge uses the [Joi](https://github.com/hapijs/joi) library to validate its data.
-You can easily plug your own validators:
+Concierge optionally uses the [Joi](https://github.com/hapijs/joi) library to validate its data.
+You can easily plug in your own validators:

 ```js
 import { concierge } from '@manaflair/concierge';